BB 12: Sreesanth Makes SHOCKING Revelations; Says Surbhi Held Dipika’s Neck & Srishty’s Hair!

 Surbhi Was Fake!

-It was strongly felt that his behaviour was objectionable in terms of what you told her, especially considering the fact that she is a woman.
+It was strongly felt that his behaviour was objectionable in terms of what he told her, especially considering the fact that she is a woman.
 Regarding the same, he said, "She being a woman, the way she behaved in the house I can't compare that to any other woman's behaviour.
 Whatever she told me, was her plan.
 She was fake."

 Surbhi Lashes Out At Sreesanth

 On the other hand, Surbhi lashed out at Sreesanth.
-She revealed to the entertainment portal that many things about Sreesanth was also not shown.
-She also had advice to Sreesanth.
+She revealed to the entertainment portal that many things about Sreesanth were also not shown.
+She also had an advice for Sreesanth.
 She said, "Open your mind, stop dissecting other people's lives, listen to other people, be accommodating and see life differently."

 Sreesanth’s Wife Reveals She Didn’t Like Sreesanth At First

 Post Bigg Boss, Sreesanth and his wife, were seen on RJ Pritam's radio show.
-Bhuvneshwari revealed how at first she didn't like Sreesanth.
+Bhuvneshwari revealed how at first, she didn't like Sreesanth.
 On the show, she revealed that Sreesanth and Shoaib Akhtar had come to her school as chief guests.
 While girls were going gaga over Sreesanth, Bhuvneshwari wasn't as impressed.
-She revealed that later when they coincidentally met and made eye contact did they fall for each other.
+She revealed that later when they coincidentally met and made eye contact, they did fall for each other.

 Most Read: TV Snippets: All's Not Well Between Manish & Srishty; Ishqbaaz's Navina Bole Is Pregnant, & More